MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 ---

-For more on testing your plugin in Copilot, see [Debugging plugin selection](/microsoft-365-copilot/extensibility/orchestrator?tabs=tasks#debugging-plugin-selection).
+For more on testing your plugin in Copilot for Microsoft 365, see [Debugging plugin selection](/microsoft-365-copilot/extensibility/orchestrator?tabs=tasks#debugging-plugin-selection).

 ## Enable message extension as a plugin for Copilot for meetings

-Ensure that you've created a bot-based message extension and extended it as a plugin for Copilot.
+Ensure that you've created a bot-based message extension and extended it as a plugin for Copilot for Microsoft 365.
 Before you get started, We recommend you to follow the guidelines listed in [Copilot for Microsoft 365 extension guidelines](high-quality-message-extension.md#extend-your-plugin-to-copilot-in-meetings) to extend your plugin for Copilot for meetings.

 To enable message extension as a plugin for Copilot for Teams meetings, follow these steps: